nlp-tlp/redcoat/README.md

 - **Why can't I tag punctuation?** I tried to make the annotation task as fast as possible.
 Tokens that comprise solely punctuation characters are almost never entities, so discluding them as taggable entities helps speed up annotation.
 - **How do I use already-tokenized data?** At this stage, you can't.
 Though you could turn your tokenised data into JSON, copying the format of the `json_data.js` file.
 - **Is there any ability to label links between entities?** Not yet, no. This tool is purely for generating entity recognition data, not entity linking.
+- **Do I need NLTK or Colorama?** NLTK is highly recommended, as without it the `generate_js.py` program will "tokenise" your data using space characters.
+Colorama is completely optional - it just makes the terminal output a little nicer when running `combine_data.py`.